Registered Cossacks of the Russian Federation: Background

 Thousands of Cossacks would flee Russia during and immediately after the civil war as émigrés living in Bulgaria, Czechoslovakia, Yugoslavia, and France.
 This also included the entire Transbaikal Cossack Host, whose Ataman Grigory Semyonov was able to flee to Japanese-controlled Manchukuo and assisted the Kwantung Army.

-During World War II, as with other White Russian émigrés, Cossack leaders and officers would be recruited by Nazi Germany's armed forces to serve as auxiliaries in their war against the Soviet Union.
+During World War II, as with other White Russian émigrés, Cossack leaders and officers were recruited by Nazi Germany into Cossack collaborationist formations of the Wehrmacht and later the Waffen-SS.
 The Germans organized the 1st SS Cossack Cavalry Division to consist of these émigrés as well as Cossack POWs.
-Starting in 1943 the German government continually promised that they would create an independent "Cossack Central Administration" led by Pyotr Krasnov, former Ataman of the Don Republic.
-At the end of the war these Cossack units would fight towards Western Allied lines, and surrendered to British forces, in order to avoid looming death sentences in Russia.
-This resulted in the "Betrayal of the Cossacks" where the British repatriated all Cossack POWs, who would go on to be executed or sentenced to hard labor, including the mass execution of the 2,479 Cossack POWs at Lienz.
+In 1943 the German government created the Main Administration of Cossack Forces led by Pyotr Krasnov, former Ataman of the Don Republic.

+At the end of the war these Cossack units, along with the Kazachi Stan mobile encampment, fought towards Western Allied lines, and capitulated to British forces, in order to avoid surrendering to the Red Army and Yugoslav Partisans.
+This resulted in the forced repatriation to the Soviet Union where they were executed or sentenced to hard labor.

 Despite this the remaining Cossack diaspora would continue to call for an independent "Cossack Nation" throughout the Cold War, with Nikolai Nazarenko becoming a leading figure as the President of the "World Federation of the Cossack National Liberation Movement of Cossackia" a New York based pressure and cultural group for Cossacks, that called for an independent Cossack state dubbed "Cossackia" which they argued was a "captive nation."
-Time, however, was not on the exiled Cossacks side, as with each generation that passed the Cossack identity was further suppressed in Russia until it was all but destroyed, existing only in fringe exile organizations across the west led by increasingly aged elders.
+Time was not on the exiled Cossacks side, as with each generation that passed the Cossack identity was further suppressed in Russia until it was all but destroyed, existing only in fringe exile organizations across the west led by increasingly aged elders.

 Cossack revivalism

 During the collapse of the Soviet Union in the late 80s and early 90s, thousands of Russian-speaking Orthodox Slavs in border regions, especially the North Caucasus, sought to revive a Cossack identity.
-Although these "Cossacks" and their institutions bare no continuity with the historical Cossack hosts these Cossack-revivalists "re-created" many historic Cossack "circles", crowned "atamans", and even attempted to form pro-Russian secessionists efforts in independence seeking nations, like Checnya.
-In 1992 11 of these revived circles met on the issue of prospective independence and support for Nazarenko's proposal of an independent "Cossackia", however, all 11 of them rejected the proposal and instead called for a "United Russia."
+Although these "Cossacks" and their institutions bare no continuity with the historical Cossack hosts these Cossack-revivalists "re-created" many historic Cossack "circles", crowned "atamans", and even attempted to form pro-Russian secessionists efforts in independence seeking nations, like Chechnya.

+In 1992, 11 of these revived circles met on the issue of prospective independence and support for Nazarenko's proposal of an independent "Cossackia".
+All 11 of them rejected the proposal and instead called for a "United Russia."
 A growing and militant paramilitary supportive of Russian Neo-Imperalistic ambitions across the Caucasus and Eastern Europe, the Russian government quickly sought to subordinate these "circles" first in 1995 and 1997 via Presidential decrees, and again in 2005 through an official law that passed through the Duma.